“Twenty-seven and a half!” the woman called out and quickly slid the measuring tape down my body. “Right shoulder higher

 Next, I needed to pick fabric for my suits, an insurmountable task given how many fabric swatches lay on the table in front of me.
 Thankfully, the tailor was very helpful with picking out great patterns and matching lining fabric with outside wool fabric.
 By the time the style and the fabric of the suits were picked, I was feeling like an ugly duckling somewhere in the middle of the transformation.
 Deep inside, I could barely contain my excitement that I was finally going to wear custom, well-made suits every day at the office.

 We were in Hoi An only for three days, but even just 24 hours was enough to get excellent custom-made suits made in this city.
-The town is known as the tailor capital of not only Vietnam but also of Southeast Asia.
+The town is known as the tailor capital of not only Vietnam but also Southeast Asia.
 The streets of Hoi An’s old town are lined with tailor shops and their exquisitely dressed in the latest fashion mannequins.
 A tailor-made suit in Vietnam costs only as much as a regular off-the-rack suit in the US, which is many times less than a comparable custom-made suit in a Western tailor shop, and so many tourists leave Vietnam with more clothes than they brought.
 The shops are open early and close late, with workers sawing clothes around the clock to satisfy the demand.
-Custom clothes require multiple fittings and I was scheduled to come in three more times to try on the suits and measure for adjustments.
+Custom clothes require multiple fittings, and I was scheduled to come in three more times to try on the suits and measure for adjustments.